-Recent Changes to Exceptions
+Apply for Mortgage: Recent Changes to Exceptions

 The general rule of thumb is that you can borrow 3.5 times your yearly income.
 Banks are allowed to make an exception and lend up to 4.5 times yearly income in certain circumstances.
 Exceptions may be available in relation to the First Time Buyer status as well, but only one type of exception is possible per mortgage application.

-In recent weeks, banks are implementing further restrictions to exceptions based on net and disposable income which favour higher income earners in general.
+Banks are implementing further restrictions to exceptions based on net and disposable income which favour higher income earners in general.

 It is also important to note that lenders have a limited amount of these exceptions each year.
 It is certain that the lenders will run out of exceptions, some may run out sooner than others.
 A broker is familiar with how banks work and which are more likely to make an exception for certain type of mortgage applications.

 Number and Age of Children When You Apply for Mortgage?